EricLBuehler/mistral.rs/docs/ADAPTER_MODELS.md

 The specified order would be `["math", "reasoning", "biology"]`.

-For LoRA models, the order of the adapters does not matter.
-You can reorder them or remove some to control which adapters will be used.
-However, for an X-LoRA model, the order of the adapters in the ordering file is important.
+We provide an [ordering file](../orderings/xlora-paper-ordering.json) which contains the ordering for the X-LoRA model associated with [the paper](https://arxiv.org/abs/2402.07148) and the Huggingface repository: https://huggingface.co/lamm-mit/x-lora.

+### LoRA case
+An ordering JSON file for LoRA contains 2 major parts:
+1) The adapter names (optional)
+    - The order does not matter
+    - Come controls which adapters will be initially activated
+    - If this key is not specified or if the value is `[]`, then no adapters will be activated initially
+2) Preload adapter section (optional): [see this section](#adapter-model-dynamic-adapter-activation)
+    - Order does not matter
+    - Specifies the adapter name and the model ID to find them, which may be a local path.

+### Preparing the ordering file (LoRA or X-LoRA cases)
-There are 2 scripts to prepare the ordering file.
+There are 2 scripts to prepare the ordering file and which work for both X-LoRA and LoRA.
 The ordering file is specific to each architecture and set of target modules.
 Therefore, if either are changed, it is necessary to create a new ordering file using the first option.
 If only the adapter order or adapters changed, then it the second option should be used.

 1) From scratch: No ordering file for the architecture and target modules